Elakiya2904/SparkAI/README.md

 2. A **Generative AI chatbot** that explains predictions, gives battery-saving tips, and interacts with users naturally.

 The final system will make EV driving smarter, more efficient, and more user-friendly.

 ---
+### ❓ Problem Statement
+EV users often struggle with:
+- Uncertain driving range (affected by weather, speed, or terrain).
+- Limited insights into why their vehicle range fluctuates.
+- Lack of a friendly system to explain performance in simple terms.

+This project addresses these issues by developing:
+1. A **machine learning model** to predict EV range more accurately.
+2. A **Generative AI chatbot** that explains results and provides recommendations interactively.

+---